-The following graph illustrates the comparison between the cumulative total shareholder return over a five-year period on a \$100 investment in the Corporation's common shares and the cumulative total return of the S&P/TSX Composite Index of the TSX for the same period.
+The following graph illustrates the comparison between the cumulative total shareholder return over a five-year period on a \$100 investment in the Corporation's period.

 Comparison of 5-Year Cumulative Total Return\

 Between Stella-Jones Inc. and the S&P/TSX Composite Index